Wireless Networking

 Preshared Keys (PSK) uses a shared password to authenticate all devices on a network.
 It provides a simple way to secure small networks like home Wi-Fi.

-- The network uses PBKDF2 to convert the PSK to a 256-bit encryption key.
+- Network uses PBKDF2 to converted PSK to 256-bit key

 - Vulnerable to attacks if the key is exposed or shared widely.